 The world is complicated and in sometimes difficult to predict.
 Conspiracy theories often involve extremely detailed, complex and convoluted plans that stretch over months, years or even decades.
 However, there are so many things that could go wrong with it.
-A key player passes away from some disease, some service breaks down, people move, laws changing, buildings rebuild, disease outbreaks, armed conflicts, security protocols improving, someone quitting their jobs and so on.
+A key player could pass away from some disease.
+Some crucial service could break down.
+People could move, laws could change, buildings could be rebuilt, disease outbreaks or armed conflicts could occur, security protocols could improve, someone might quit their job and so on.
 There are literally millions of things that could interfere.
 Thus, the perpetrators have at least a moderate risk of failing and getting caught.
-In many cases, getting caught would completely eliminate any possibility of the perpetrator’s goals of being accomplished.
+In many cases, getting caught would completely eliminate any possibility of accomplishing the perpetrator’s goals.

 Thus, many conspiracy theories are not realistic because there are too many ways their plan could have failed.
 There is probably also a “prediction horizon” where the complexities of the world make detailed and accurate predictions very difficult or even impossible in practice.
 After all, many experts cannot even accurately predict the economy or relationships between countries over time.
 In contrast, conspiracy theories involve perpetrators making highly accurate or even infallible predictions without regards to these complications.

 Conspiracy theorists often look at large and horrific events and attempt to reason backwards into finding an equally large and high-impact explanation.
 However, this is merely anomaly hunting and the resulting construct is often very weak, especially when considering how the event would accomplished the proposed goals of the perpetrators.